ScottPlot/ScottPlot.NET/content/faq/add-winforms-programmatically.md

 {
     public partial class Form1 : Form
     {
-        readonly FormsPlot FormsPlot1 = new FormsPlot() { Dock = DockStyle.Fill };
+        // Create an instance of a FormsPlot like this readonly FormsPlot FormsPlot1 = new FormsPlot() { Dock = DockStyle.Fill };

         public Form1()
         {
             InitializeComponent();

-            // Add the control to the panel panel1.Controls.Add(FormsPlot1);
+            // Add the FormsPlot to the panel panel1.Controls.Add(FormsPlot1);

             // Plot data using the control